JonathanMEdwards/subtext10/doc/language.md

 not {a?}
 ```

-The `not` structure evaluates its contents, rejecting if they succeed, and succeeding if they reject (in which case the input value into the `not` is passed on).
+The `not` block evaluates its contents, rejecting if they succeed, and succeeding if they reject (in which case the input value into the `not` is passed on).
-Note that `not` is a structure, as is `try`.
-Only structures catch rejections.
+Note that `not` is a block, as is `try`.
+Only blocks catch rejections.

 > But it might be convenient to allow `not` and `assert` item qualifiers, like `check`, capturing rejects in the item’s formula without the need for extra curly brackets.

 ### Assertions and tests
-The `assert` structure converts a rejection into a crash.
+The `assert` block converts a rejection into a crash.
 This is used to detect situations that should be impossible and which therefore indicate a programming error.
 For example
 ```Txt
 assert {x =? y}
 ```